 If you’ve installed an NVMe SSD before, this is a no-brainer.
-All you need to do is find a spare NVMe port on your system, remove the single screw, slide the FireCuda 530 Heatsink SSD into place, push down the opposite end, and screw it in place.
-If you are replacing your primary drive, you will have to clone it first unless you want to set up your system from scratch again.
+All you need to do is find a spare NVMe port on your system, remove the single screw, slide the FireCuda 530 Heatsink SSD into place, push the opposite end, and screw it in place.
+If replacing your primary drive, you must clone it first unless you want to set up your system from scratch again.

 You can easily use the FireCuda 530 NVMe SSD without software.
-However, Seagate includes two software tools and recovery service with this drive.
+However, Seagate includes this drive and two software tools, and a recovery service.

-If you install anything, you’ll want to install the Seagate DiscWizard Windows application, which is actually a dumbed-down version of Acronis, a popular and solid disk management tool.
+If you install anything, you’ll want to install the Seagate DiscWizard Windows application, a dumbed-down version of Acronis, a popular and solid disk management tool.
 Once installed, you can use the app to clone an existing disk to the FireCuda 530 Heatsink SSD, build rescue media, add a new disk to your system, and clean your drive.
-Some other options are feature locked like Acronis Universal Restore, Try & Decide, and Acronis Secure Zone.
+Some other options are feature-locked, like Acronis Universal Restore, Try & Decide, and Acronis Secure Zone.
 Selecting any of these will direct you to a purchase page to purchase a full version of Acronis.